thejoshbq/thejoshbq/README.md

 Thanks for stopping by!
 Feel free to explore my repositories and reach out if you want to collaborate or just chat about code or coffee! ☕🚀

 ---
-*"The heavens declare the glory of God, and the sky above proclaims his handiwork."*
+*"The heavens declare the glory of God, and the sky above proclaims his handiwork." - Psalm 19:1*

-*Psalm 19:1*

-*"So, whether you eat or drink, or whatever you do, do all to the glory of God."*
+*"So, whether you eat or drink, or whatever you do, do all to the glory of God." - 1 Corinthians 10:31*

-*1 Corinthians 10:31*